Why you’ll love this family favorite recipe!

 • Spices.
 A touch of cumin and paprika helps to round out the flavors, adding just a bit of spice.
 If preferred, these can be replaced with Taco Seasoning.

+After zesting your limes, cut each one into halves and squeeze 3 tablespoons of fresh juice from them.
 In a medium-sized bowl, whisk together the oil, garlic, honey, lime juice, lime zest, salt, and other spices, omitting the cilantro for now.
-The rest of the marinade should be mixed before adding it in, to ensure even mixing while protecting the delicate herb.

-Chop and Mix
+Chop and add the cilantro.

+Prior to chopping, gently rinse the cilantro under cool water and remove the leaves from the stems.
 Using a sharp knife, carefully chop the leaves up finely.
 Be sure to measure the proper amount AFTER chopping to ensure the most accurate measurement.

 Add the chopped cilantro to the whisked marinade and mix well.

-Marinate the Chicken
+Marinate the chicken.

 In a large bowl, place the pounded chicken thighs and pour the marinade on top.
 Gently stir the chicken around until it’s evenly coated.